fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 ### 14: <span class="duedate">Third Essay Due.</span> Same format as Essay #2; Remember to review the [critique writing guide](http://fredgibbs.net/courses/etc/critique-writing-guide).
 Fad Diet Essays discussion.

 ### 16: Jeffrey Haydu, “Cultural Modeling in Two Eras of U.S. Food Protest: Grahamites (1830s) and Organic Advocates (1960s–70s),” *Social Problems* 58.3 (2011): 461–87.
+Reading Guide: Like the last article, you should skim the sociological theory and jargon at the beginning, focusing your attention on p.
+467, when the author begins to compare the two movements.
+Our discussion will focus on (and the article nicely outlines these with clear headings: **What are the key historical similarities and differences** between the Gramhamites and the organic-ites (for lack of better term)?

 ### 18: _Nutritionism_, "Food Quality Paradigm," 215-236.